jim-easterbrook/Photini/src/doc/installation.rst

 Python
 ^^^^^^

-Photini should work with all versions of `Python <https://www.python.org/>`_ from 2.6 onwards, but the Picasa uploader requires a library that has not yet been ported to Python 3.
+Photini should work with all versions of `Python <https://www.python.org/>`_ from 2.6 onwards.

 Python may already be installed on your computer.
 To find out, open a terminal window (Windows users run ``cmd.exe``) and try running python by typing this command::